dmaier-couchbase/cb-social/README.md

 * Get all Users.

 An authentication is required.
-A Primary Index on the users is required.
+An index on the user id-s is required.

 ```
 GET /service/users/all?user=$user&token=$token